leafo/moonscript/docs/reference.md

       print key, value
     ```

-The slicing and `*` operators can be used, just like with table comprehensions:
+The slicing and `*` operators can be used, just like with comprehensions:

     ```moon
     for item in *items[2,4]